-John Butler, J.D., is an attorney and a Fellow at the Center for Court Innovation, a criminal justice think tank based in midtown.
+John Butler, J.D., is a Policy Advisory for the Office of the Governor in the State of New Jersey.
+Previously, he was an attorney and a Fellow at the Center for Court Innovation, a criminal justice think tank based in midtown.
 He has extensive experience in nonprofit management and operations as well as public sector consulting, including: director of fundraising and operations for Big Brothers Big Sisters, co-founding a nonprofit consulting firm offering communications and public relations services to small nonprofits, and co-founding the Iraq Legal Education Initiative at the American University of Iraq.
 He was also a design fellow at the Stanford Institute for Innovation in Developing Economies, has represented clients through the Stanford Criminal Defense Clinic, and serves as a Trustee at Frost Valley, YMCA.
 He is a graduate of Brown University, has a masters in comparative politics from the London School of Economics and a JD from Stanford Law School.

 Preston C. Demouchet, Esq., is an attorney in the Trusts and Estates group at Carter Ledyard and Milburn LLP, where he provides tax and estate planning to individuals, families and corporate fiduciaries.
 Prior to law school, Preston taught middle school math in New York City as a Teach for America Corps member.
 Preston has been selected to the New York Metro Rising Stars list for Estate Planning and Probate in 2016, 2017 and 2018.
 Preston holds a B.B.A. in finance from Marymount University and a J.D. from St. John’s University School of Law.
 Preston is currently pursuing an Executive LL.M in Taxation at Georgetown University Law Center.